Beef Wellington with Sumptuous Wines

 Origins and History

-The history of Beef Wellington is a bit murky.
+The history of Beef Wellington is genuinely murky, which kind of adds to the mystique.
 Some believe it was created to honor Arthur Wellesley, the first Duke of Wellington, after his victory at the Battle of Waterloo.
-Others think it’s a variation of the French dish filet de boeuf en croûte.
-Regardless of its true origin, the dish gained popularity in England and eventually became renowned worldwide.
+Others think it’s just a fancy English name for the French dish filet de boeuf en croûte.
+Honestly, the French version probably came first, but the Brits made it famous.
+That’s what makes Beef Wellington endearing to us home cooks – it’s a dish with aristocratic pretensions but peasant practicality at its core.

 Key Ingredients